-If any portion of a bonus is payable in the form of restricted stock, then the restricted stock will be issued to the executive at a discount of 25% to the market value of the Company's common stock (determined as of the date that is 75 days following the end of the applicable performance period, or, if the Committee has not determined the bonus by this date, 15 days after the amount of the bonus is determined and certified by the Committee).
-These shares of restricted stock will vest at the rate of one-third per year on each of the first, second and third anniversaries of the grant date of the award, all as specified with greater particularity in an award agreement to be entered into in accordance with the Company's Restricted Stock Plan.
+If any portion of a named executive officer's bonus is payable in the form of restricted stock, then the restricted stock will be issued to the executive at a discount of 25% to the market value of the Company's common stock (determined as of the date that is 75 days following the end of the applicable performance period, or, if the Committee has not determined the bonus by this date, 15 days after the amount of the bonus is determined and certified by the Committee).
+These shares of restricted stock will vest at the rate of one-third per year on each of the first, second and third anniversaries of the grant date of the award, subject to acceleration in connection with a qualifying termination, as specified with greater particularity in an award agreement to be entered into in accordance with the Company's Restricted Stock Program.
 In its discretion, the Committee may waive these provisions and elect to pay 100% of any bonus payable under the plan, regardless of amount, entirely in cash (for example, in the case of a participant who already holds a substantial number of shares).
 Likewise, in its discretion, the Committee may alter the vesting period or reduce the discount applicable to any restricted stock award.

-In the event sufficient shares are not available pursuant to the Restricted Stock Plan, then the entire bonus will be payable in cash.
+In the event sufficient shares are not available under the Omnibus Plan to issue restricted stock pursuant to the Restricted Stock Program, then the entire bonus will be payable in cash.